Nijinsky (horse): Assessment and honours

 Nijinsky was given a rating of 138 by Timeform, the second-highest for a winner of the Epsom Derby up to that time.
 He was Timeform's Horse of the Year for 1970.
 Nijinsky was also voted British Horse of the Year by the Racecourse Association, gaining 38 of the 40 votes.

 In 2018 Nijinsky was rated the greatest-ever Epsom Derby winner by a panel of experts assembled by the Daily Telegraph.
 In 2021, the Sporting Life ranked Nijinsky's Derby win no. 1, ahead of Sea Bird, in their top-40 runnings of the race.
 In their book A Century of Champions, John Randall and Tony Morris rated Nijinsky as a "great" Derby winner and the best Irish racehorse of the 20th century.
+In inducting Nijinsky in 2021, the British Racing Hall of Fame observed: "Racehorses with the speed to beat the best over eight furlongs in the 2000 Guineas at Newmarket in May; the prowess to then succeed over 12 furlongs in the Derby at Epsom the following month; before prevailing over an extended 14 furlongs in the St Leger at Doncaster in September are the rarest of breeds".

 Vincent O'Brien named Nijinsky and Sir Ivor as the best horses he had trained, placing Nijinsky first "for brilliance."
 Lester Piggott concurred: "I think Nijinsky probably on his day was the most brilliant horse I've ever ridden".
-Piggott added later that Nijinsky, during the summer of 1970 when he won the 2,000 Guineas, Epsom Derby, Irish Derby and King George VI and Queen Elizabeth II Stakes, was "an unbeatable horse" Piggott was adamant, however, that running in the St Leger led to the horse not winning at Longchamps.
+Piggott added later that Nijinsky, during the summer of 1970 when he won the 2,000 Guineas, Epsom Derby, Irish Derby and King George VI and Queen Elizabeth II Stakes, was "an unbeatable horse" Piggott was adamant, however, that running in the St Leger led to the horse not winning at Longchamp.

 In 1970, a film was made about his racing career entitled A Horse Called Nijinsky.
 Narrated by Orson Welles, it was released in British cinemas and in 1988 released on VHS video.
 The Nijinsky team also was voted winners of the 1970 BBC Sports Personality of the Year Team Award.
 Among the more unusual tributes, a Cabernet Sauvignon wine and a variety of winter wheat have been named in Nijinsky's honour.
 Bronze statues of him stand at Ballydoyle and at The Curragh racecourse.

+Nijinsky's full race record is listed below.